 The change in speed will confuse the muscle and send it into shock.
 Your body can adapt to change but does not like sudden change.
 Exercises like the box jump and clap pushups get a quick response from your body because they use similar speed tactics.
 The deadlift and squat call for speed pushing up and control coming down.

 The role a speed home workout plays in building bigger muscles.

 Workouts don’t build bigger muscles.
-Your diet, sleep, and rest develop bigger muscles.
-A workout acts as a catalyst.
-It breaks muscles down and creates the climate for them to re-build bigger and stronger.
+Your diet, sleep and rest develop bigger muscles.
+An activity acts as a catalyst.
+It breaks muscles down and creates the climate for them to rebuild bigger and stronger.
 A workout that stimulates muscle growth uses the glycolytic energy pathway.
-This pathway uses glycogen stored near the muscle to fuel the workout.
+This pathway uses glycogen stored near the muscle to fuel the movement.

 Besides using up the muscle’s energy, the speed home workout creates small fiber tears in the muscles that get repaired.
 Each person has a unique recovery time after a workout.
-While the sets, reps, and weight are significant, so is the rest time between sets and workouts.
-By understanding your body and performing the right amount of work, and getting the right amount of rest, you create the climate for bigger muscles.
+While the sets, reps, and weight are significant, so is the rest time between sets and exercises.
+By understanding your body, performing the right amount of work, and getting the proper rest, you create the climate for bigger muscles.

 But that is not the end of the story.
 Once your speed home workout creates the climate, you need protein and hormones to complete the process.